 Please familiarize yourself with these Motorcycle Safety Foundation guidelines for group riding, Illinois motorcycle laws and Chicago scooter parking laws.
 Note that all motorscooters including 50cc models ARE basically considered motorcycles in Illinois and must follow all motorcycle laws.
 Pay close attention to pre-ride directions about blocking, formations, and regrouping locations.
 Please do not attempt to be 'helpful' with vigilante blocking.
 Seriously. please.
 NO. We will do our best to keep the group together, provide clear directions and route/contact info, and offer help to breakdowns.
 If you do break down or get lost, just stop somewhere safe, get out of traffic, and call the help numbers printed in the rally booklet.
 We'll send someone to help, or give you directions to the next checkpoint.

 There is no helmet law for adults in Chicago, but we always wear them and we hope you will, too.
-Eye protection IS mandatory.
+Eye protection is mandatory.
 All scooterists should possess a current license appropriate to their scooter.
 Your scooter should have an up-to-date title, plates, and insurance, and all lights, brakes, mirrors and other required equipment should be working properly.
-The temperature/weather can be (and usually is) all over the place, bring appropriate gear. an armored jacket, riding gloves and reasonably safe closed-toe leather shoes are very highly recommended.
-If you're wearing flip-flops for a 50mph 3-hour ride, we WILL make fun of you (and your toes).
+The temperature/weather can be (and usually is) all over the place, bring appropriate gear.
+An armored jacket, riding gloves and reasonably safe closed-toe leather shoes are very highly recommended.
+If you're wearing flip-flops for a 50mph 3-hour ride, we WILL make fun of you.

 There's a time and place for a bit of goodnatured jackassery and stupidity and we respect that.
-We stay up late, usually drink quite a bit, and we're pretty loud (get the kids to bed early, bring earplugs).
-We all make questionable decisions in our quest for fun sometimes, but anyone endagering other riders, pedestrians or drivers, or vandalizing other people's property (especially at or around the campsite that is so kindly hosting us) will be asked to settle down, leave, or reported to the police.
+We stay up late, usually drink quite a bit, and we're pretty loud.
+We all make questionable decisions in our quest for fun sometimes, but anyone endagering other riders, pedestrians or drivers, or vandalizing other people's property (especially at or around the campsite that is so kindly hosting us) will be asked to settle down, leave, or be reported to the police.
 The rally, organizers, and Papa Murph's accept no liability for damage, theft, loss, or injury.
 Please be smart and keep yourself and your property safe.

 The Big Sell-Out (1997)